Dry Needling at K-Flow Therapy

 Dry Needling and the Muscle Spindle Reflex

-For active individuals and athletes, dry needling can also influence the muscle spindle reflex — the system that senses muscle stretch and controls how your body responds.
+For active individuals and athletes, dry needling may influence the muscle spindle reflex, the system responsible for sensing muscle stretch and regulating muscle tone.

 Dry needling may help by: